 This stylishly converted 18th-century cow byre sleeps two and is perfect to cosy up under a sheepskin rug by the wood-burner while you watch the sun set from its floor-to-ceiling windows.
 It’s beautifully designed with a kitchen area and luxurious bathroom.

-Owners John and Vicki are welcoming and full of info about Skye (as well as making fantastic homemade cakes), and you can help out feeding the sheep or the very friendly pigs.
+Owners John and Vicki are welcoming and full of info about Skye (and make fantastic homemade cakes), and you can help out feeding the sheep or the friendly pigs.

 Where to eat on the Isle of Skye